tkfjae86/schoolhomework/readme.md

 For any other deployment service, use like any other static website for production.

-Thanks to kwazeh, a person on discord, for the [bare service worker](https://tiw.tiwweb.workers.dev/) for this proxy.
-And caracal-js for the main [repository](https://github.com/caracal-js/Incognito) base.
+Thanks to caracal-js for the main [repository](https://github.com/caracal-js/Incognito) base.
 Make sure to add credit to this repo and the person who made the bare service worker.